Golf guide to South West Ireland

 Shannon Airport is in the heart of the south west, making this area highly accessible.
 There are several golf resorts scattered across the region, ensuring accommodation is rarely an issue, while Killarney town and Limerick city offer central locations for those golfers looking to take in as many courses as possible.

-To the north, Doonbeg is being revised (2015/2016) by Martin Hawtree.
+To the north, Doonbeg was revised by Martin Hawtree in 2015.
 The original Greg Norman design had some beautifully idiosyncratic traits that divided opinion (the bunker in the green, for example), but the landscape of rolling dunes on the edge of Doughmore Bay is spectacular… even with the biggest dunes being off-limits due to a rare and protected snail.
 The five-star resort sits above the beach and close to the renowned village of Doolin.
-This small village is famous for its traditional live music sessions which draw locals and tourists from all around.
-Many a golfer has vanished inside a Doolin pub, reappearing just in time to tee off the following day.

 From Doonbeg the next course south is the magical Lahinch… but you are unlikely to reach this Alister MacKenzie masterpiece without stopping off to see the Cliffs of Moher.
 Stretching for five miles, these sandstone cliffs rise 700 feet from the Atlantic Ocean, and are Ireland’s most visited natural attraction.

 Golfers will be similarly inspired by the golf course at Lahinch.
 Never mind the weather-forecasting goats, this is links golf at its rhythmic best and a superb example of MacKenzie’s philosophy on course design.
 It also shows that the great designers knew a great hole when they saw it, which is why MacKenzie left Old Tom Morris’s legendary Klondyke and Dell holes completely untouched.